Armo00/pizza/README.md

-# The Pizza Project 🍕 - an appetite C++ REST Framework 😋
+# The Pizza Project 🍕 - an appetizing C++ REST Framework 😋

-Nothing special here - it's just yet another C++ REST Framework, but it's aiming at making "write RESTful APIs with C++" a less painful journey full of pleasure. 😊
+This right here is just yet another C++ REST Framework, but it's aiming at making "write RESTful APIs with C++" a less painful journey full of pleasure. 😊

 ## What you've got?